Metropolitan Riveters: History

 The first player signed to a contract was Janine Weber, who also became the first player in the history of the NWHL to be signed to a contract.
-With the first pick overall in the 2015 NWHL Draft, the Riveters selected Alexandra Carpenter, a medalist from the 2014 Sochi Winter Games.
+With the first pick overall in the 2015 NWHL Draft, the Riveters selected Alex Carpenter, a medalist from the 2014 Sochi Winter Games.
 The team made its debut in 2015 playing at Aviator Sports & Events Center in Brooklyn, New York.
 The first player to ever score a goal for the Riveters was Brooke Ammerman.
 The New York Riveters won their first game against the Boston Pride on November 15, 2015.
 Nana Fujimoto became the first New York Riveters goaltender to earn a win in the NWHL and the first Japanese born goaltender to win a NWHL game.
 Meghan Fardelmann became the first Riveter to record a hat trick.

 On May 1, 2016, the Riveters signed free agent Amanda Kessel to a one-year deal worth $26,000, making her the highest paid player in the league.
 At the 2016 NWHL Draft, held in Brooklyn, the Riveters held the first overall pick for the second consecutive year and selected Kelsey Koelzer from the Princeton Tigers women's ice hockey program.

 On August 1, 2016, it was announced that the Riveters would move from Brooklyn to Barnabas Health Hockey House at the Prudential Center in Newark, New Jersey.

 Prior to their second season in New Jersey, the Riveters announced they had partnered with the New Jersey Devils of the National Hockey League (NHL), becoming the first NWHL team to officially partner with an NHL team.
 Upon the announcement, the Riveters changed their name to the Metropolitan Riveters to reflect the broader geographic region.
 The Riveters also adopted the colors of the Devils and changed their jerseys.
 As part of the new affiliation, the Riveters and Devils held a doubleheader for the Riveters' 2017–18 season opener against the Boston Pride followed by the Devils' game against the Arizona Coyotes at the Prudential Center.
 In the 2017–18 season, the Riveters won both the regular season and the Isobel Cup against the previous champions, the Buffalo Beauts.

 At the end of their 2017–18 championship season, original head coach Chad Wiseman resigned, taking a job closer to home as an assistant with the Guelph Storm, and was replaced by Randy Velischek.